Are you a fan of Impressionism planning a trip to Paris? If so, this is the perfect 3 days in Paris itinerary for Impressionism lovers.

 Have a cocktail or a pitcher of chardonnay at Peniche Marcounet.
 It’s a docked centuries old barge along the quay overlooking Île Saint-Louis.
 For dinner, you could reserve at Le Vent d’Armor.
 It’s a hideaway along the Seine specializing in seafood.

 Day 2 Morning: Musee Marmottan Monet

-The Musée Marmottan Monet is a small jewel of a museum, tucked away in Paris’ sleepy, posh 16th arrondissement.
+You first stop on day 2 of your 3 days in Paris is the Musee Marmottan Monet. it’s a small jewel of a museum, tucked away in Paris’ sleepy, posh 16th arrondissement.
 The museum was the recipient of generous bequests from the Monet family.

 The Musée Marmottan Monet was once home to art critic and collector Paul Marmottan, who bequeathed his collection of Napoleonic art objects.
 The museum is gorgeous.
 The first floor is decorated with gold accents, chandeliers, and Anthony Canova sculptures.

 The lower floor, the highlight, has a specially built basement gallery.
-It houses an exceptional overview of all Monet’s themes — over 300 pieces, from his early caricatures to his late works at Giverny.
+It houses an exceptional overview of Monet’s paintings — over 300 pieces, from his early caricatures to his late works at Giverny.
 The museum also has paintings by fellow Impressionists Renoir, Degas, Gaugin, Manet, and Morisot.

 Monet’s water lilies are the star of the show.
 They’re massive, especially compared to the usual postage size Impressionist painting.
 And they sparkle with pure vivid color.
 I found them mesmerizing.

 The museum also has Monet’s famous painting, Impression, Sunrise.
 The painting is significant because it gave birth to the name of the art movement.

 When you’re done at the Marmottan, take a stroll in the nearby Passy Cemetery to clear museum fatigue.
 It’s a 20 minute walk from the museum.